matrix-org/matrix-hookshot/docs/advanced/widgets.md

 =======

 <section class="warning">
-Widgets themselves are still not part of the stable Matrix spec (currently it's defined as a proposal in <a rel="noopener" href="https://github.com/matrix-org/matrix-spec/issues/285" target="_blank">matrix-spec/285</a>, and so there cannot be guarantees about client support or stability of the feature.
+Widgets themselves are still not part of the stable Matrix spec (currently it's defined as a proposal in <a rel="noopener" href="https://github.com/matrix-org/matrix-spec/issues/285" target="_blank">matrix-spec/285</a>, and so there can be no guarantees about client support or stability of the feature).
 </section>

 Hookshot supports using widgets to configure connections in rooms.
 Widgets allow users to view and configure rooms without the need to type commands.
 The widget feature is designed to complement